hanzelpeter/dispmanx_vnc/README.md

 - Stable even when changing resolution
 - Password support
 - Configurable port number
+- Inetd support
+- Supports listening for new clients or terminating server when a client disconnects
 - Configurable target frame rate, with automatic frame rate reduction down to 2/second when no updates are detected.
 - Adaptable algorithm for the best performance both for update intensive applications like video and animations, and low CPU usage for updates to smaller regions of the screen
 - Supports efficient downscaling to a quarter of the resoltion on the server side.
 Saves CPU, bandwidth and is practical for remote control of e.g. Kodi in high resolution from a computer with lower resolution